murshidazher/hadoop-project/README.md

 # hadoop-project

+> ⚠️ Under development

-A list of scripts for stock market analysis
+A list of scripts for stock market analysis.
+To test the job runs `http://<ip_address>:8088/cluster`

 ## Downloading Scripts